top of page

 Don’t know how to dance?
 Need a refresher on old steps?
 Join us for lessons Saturday afternoon to learn some new steps and get ready for the ball!

-You do not need to come to the class with a partner.
+You do not need to come to the class with a dance partner.
 We encourage everyone to rotate between partners.

 LESSON SCHEDULE